Skip to main content

 You need a DPA:

-• If you are a contracting officer (CO) who plans to award, administer, and modify task orders against the OASIS+ contracts.
+• If you are a contracting officer (CO) who plans to solicit, evaluate, award, and modify task orders against the OASIS+ contracts.

-DPA training is encouraged for any staff (Program Manager, Contract Specialist, Finance, Interns, etc.) interested in or administering an OASIS+ requirement; however, only a warranted Contracting Officer may obtain the DPA.
+DPA training is strongly encouraged for any staff (Program Manager, Contract Specialist, Finance, Interns, etc.) interested in and/or administering an OASIS+ requirement.
+The training is required for any staff to post a solicitation in Symphony; however, only a warranted CO may obtain the DPA.

 You do not need a DPA:

-• To conduct market research into the OASIS+ program or to use the task order solicitation system (Symphony) to conduct market research.
+• To conduct market research into the OASIS+ program or to use the task order solicitation system (Symphony) to conduct market research, which includes issuing RFIs.

 • If you are an OASIS+ Contract Section G.2.2.1 Ordering Contracting Officer, Contractor employee*.